CivicActions/ssp-toolkit/docs/controls/CM.md

 #### CivicActions Responsibility

 CivicActions enforces software installation policies through required acknowledgement and sign-off on acceptable use policy by CivicActions personnel.
-CivicActions' Engineering team is responsible for enforcing compliance with the acceptable use policy.
+CivicActions Development is responsible for enforcing compliance with the acceptable use policy.

 #### Amazon Web Services (AWS) US-East/West control support

-lincs.ed.gov is hosted on the AWS platform.
-The system therefore inherits the platform software components of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  Enforcing software installation policies.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013 for the following: enforcing software installation policies.